 (C) adopt and enforce policies to ensure that the transfer and transport of used and reprocessed dialyzers to and from the client's home does not increase contamination of the dialyzers, staff, or the environment; and

-(D) ensure that DADS staff has access to the reprocessing facility as part of an agency inspection.
+(D) ensure that HHSC staff has access to the reprocessing facility as part of an agency inspection.

 (x) Laboratory services.
 Provision of laboratory services must be as follows.